backstage/backstage/docs/features/kubernetes/configuration.md

 The plural representing the custom resource.

+### `apiVersionOverrides` (optional)

+Overrides for the API versions used to make requests for the corresponding objects.
+If using a legacy Kubernetes version, you may use this config to override the default API versions to ones that are supported by your cluster.

 ### Role Based Access Control

 The current RBAC permissions required are read-only cluster wide, for the